National frameworks to address hate crime in Belgium

 Hate crime recording and data collection

-Hate crimes are not defined as such in Belgian legislation.
-Therefore, a specific code with which to record such crimes as a "hate crime" does not exist.
-Any violation of the non-discrimination laws that constitutes a criminal offence is registered in a general way as "discrimination" by the police or by the prosecutor's office.
+Hate crimes are not defined in Belgian legislation, therefore no code exists to record them as such.
+Any violation of non-discrimination laws that constitutes a criminal offence is generally recorded as "hate/discrimination" by the police or the prosecutor's office.
 The databases of the police or the prosecutor's offices do not specify whether the incident is a hate crime or consists of discrimination.

 Statistical data concerning discrimination are collected and provided by the College of Prosecutors-General based on the REA/TPI system or the IT-system "MaCH" used by the public prosecution.